mummer4/mummer/README.md

 is that you cite our most recent paper in any publications that use this
 system:

-        (Version 3.0 described)
+**(Version 3.0 described)**

-  Versatile and open software for comparing large genomes.
+ >Versatile and open software for comparing large genomes.

-  S. Kurtz, A. Phillippy, A.L.
-Delcher,
-  M. Smoot, M. Shumway, C. Antonescu, and S.L.
+ >S. Kurtz, A. Phillippy, A.L.
+Delcher, M. Smoot, M. Shumway, C. Antonescu, and S.L.
 Salzberg.

-  Genome Biology (2004), 5:R12.
+ >Genome Biology (2004), 5:R12.

-        (Version 2.1 described)
+**(Version 2.1 described)**
-  Fast algorithms for large-scale genome alignment and comparison.
+>Fast algorithms for large-scale genome alignment and comparison.

-  A.L.
+>A.L.
 Delcher.
 A. Phillippy, J. Carlton, and S.L.
 Salzberg.

-  Nucleic Acids Research 30:11 (2002), 2478-2483.
+>Nucleic Acids Research 30:11 (2002), 2478-2483.

-        (Version 1.0 described)
+**(Version 1.0 described)**
-  Alignment of Whole Genomes.
+>Alignment of Whole Genomes.

-  A.L.
-Delcher, S. Kasif,
+>A.L.
+Delcher, S. Kasif,R.D.
-  R.D.
 Fleischmann, J. Peterson, O. White, and S.L.
 Salzberg.

-  Nucleic Acids Research, 27:11 (1999), 2369-2376.
+>Nucleic Acids Research, 27:11 (1999), 2369-2376.

--- RUNNING MUMmer3.0 --
+## RUNNING MUMmer3.0
 MUMmer3.0 is comprised of many various utilities and scripts.
-For general purposes, the scripts "run-mummer1", "run-mummer3", "nucmer", and "promer" will be all that is needed.
+For general purposes, the scripts `run-mummer1`, `run-mummer3`, `nucmer`, and `promer` will be all that is needed.
 See their descriptions in the "RUNNING THE MUMmer SCRIPTS" section, or refer to their individual documentation in the "docs/" subdirectory.
 Refer to the "RUNNING THE MUMmer UTILITIES" section for a brief description of all of the utilities in this directory.

-Simple use case:
+###Simple use case
 Given a file containing a single reference sequence (ref.seq) in FASTA format and another file containing multiple sequences in FastA format (qry.seq) type the following at the command line:

-   './nucmer  -p <prefix>  ref.seq  qry.seq'
+`./nucmer  -p <prefix>  ref.seq  qry.seq`

 To produce the following files:

     <prefix>.delta

 or

-   './run-mummer3.csh  ref.seq  qry.seq  <prefix>'
+`./run-mummer3.csh  ref.seq  qry.seq  <prefix>`

    To produce the following files:

         <prefix>.out
         <prefix>.gaps
         <prefix>.align
         <prefix>.errorsgaps

 Please read the utility-specific documentation in the "docs/" subdirectory for descriptions of these files and information on how to change the alignment parameters for the scripts (minimum match length, etc.), or see the notes below in the "RUNNING THE MUMmer SCRIPTS" section for a brief explanation.

-   To see a simple gnuplot output, if you have gnuplot installed, run the perl script 'mummerplot' on the output files.
+To see a simple gnuplot output, if you have gnuplot installed, run the perl script `mummerplot` on the output files.
 This script can be run on mummer output (.out), or nucmer/promer output (.delta).
 Edit the
 <prefix>.gp file that is created to change colors, line thicknesses, etc. or
-explore the <prefix>.[fr]plot file to see the data collection.
+explore the \<prefix>.[fr]plot file to see the data collection.

-   './mummerplot  -p <prefix>  <prefix>.out'
+`./mummerplot  -p <prefix>  <prefix>.out`

 Or you can use the web viewer for completed microbial genomes: http://www.tigr.org/CMR

--- RUNNING THE MUMmer SCRIPTS --
+##RUNNING THE MUMmer SCRIPTS
 Because of MUMmer's modular design, it may be necessary to use a number of separate programs to produce the desired output.
 The MUMmer scripts attempt to simplify this process by wrapping various utilities into packages that can perform standard alignment requests.
 Listed below are brief